W.S. Lee Steam Station: Coal Ash

 As with many coal burning plants, the W.S.
 Lee Station has coal ash basins and other combustion residuals stored onsite.
-There were two active ash basins, an inactive ash basin, an ash structural fill, and an ash fill totally about 3.2 million tons of ash.
+There were two active ash basins, an inactive ash basin, an ash structural fill, and an ash fill totaling about 3.2 million tons of ash.
 A geotechnical consultant indicated in 2010 that the active basins pose a potential threat if the embankments were to fail.
 Duke energy said that it would excavate the inactive basin and the ash fill, remove the ash, and haul it to a landfill near Homer, Georgia.
 The active basins and the structural landfill would be excavated and put in a lined landfill.
 The plan for the inactive basin and ash fill has been published.

 Status of coal ash basin closure is available for all Duke Energy plants.